mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/system_integrator/esdq.rst

 Get Started
 -----------

-This tutorial takes you through the installation and execution of the |esdq| CLI tool.
+This tutorial takes you through the installation and execution of the Intel® Edge Software Device Qualification (Intel® ESDQ) CLI tool.
 Configure your target system to satisfy the necessary :ref:`esdq-prerequisites` before you proceed with the :ref:`esdq-install`.
 Execute your self-certification process by selecting from the three available certification types:

--  :ref:`esdq_compute` for certifying |intel|-based compute systems with
+-  :ref:`esdq_compute` for certifying Intel®-based compute systems with
    the |p_amr| software

 -  :ref:`esdq_sensor_rgb` for certifying RGB cameras with the |p_amr|